 Built on his property on Vancouver Island, Coulson uses the cabin as a design studio.
 Not a bad place to work, right??
-From outside, two unique features immediately draw your attention: the living roof and the salvaged iron staircase leading up to it.
+From the outside, two unique features immediately draw your attention: the living roof and the salvaged iron staircase leading up to it.

 The 900 square foot roof is planted with a variety of vegetation surrounding a serene seating area.
-Water runoff is designed to trickle down several recycled log boom chains around the perimiter to the potted bamboo plants below.
+Water runoff is designed to trickle down several recycled log boom chains around the perimeter to the potted bamboo plants below.

 The cabin itself is constructed from Douglas fir beams taken off the property.
 These make up the main components of the studio and are visible inside as well as out.
 Many large windows throughout the cabin bring the outdoors in to this comfortable living space.